 Your start and endpoint is at the base of Mount Ruapehu, and it takes you through the dramatic landscape of the area’s active volcanic region, too.

 Honestly, the views include stunning geological formations, like; lava formations, steaming geysers and brilliant emerald lakes.
 It’s easily one of the best hikes in New Zealand for its uniqueness, that’s for sure.

 Though it’s a popular route, one section, The Tongariro Crossing, is as a great day walk if you’re not up for a several day trip.
 As with all hikes, always check local advice and guidance from the park, too.

 8.)
 Rakiura Track, Stewart Island

 Since a planked walkway paves the way for hikers, it’s a good option year-round, despite the region’s unpredictable weather.
 The whole route takes around three days (so plan with a local guide), but its gentle gradients mean it’s not too strenuous and easily one of the best hikes in New Zealand if you love birdwatching.

 9.)
 Charming Creek Walkway, South Island

-This six-hour return hike follows an abandoned coal railway through the Ngakawau River Gorge.
+This six-hour return hike follows an abandoned coal railway through the Ngakawau River Gorge which is pretty different.
 You can see numerous rusted relics from a lost time in New Zealand’s history along the way, including an old suspension bridge.